 With Condor, you can check-in your baggage and pick up your boarding pass the night before the flight.
 On the day of your flight, you can then go straight through the security checkpoints to your gate.
 Please be ready to show your travel documents and a valid photo ID (personal ID card or passport) in the event of a late night check-in.

 What special restrictions apply to late night check-in?

 - A charge of 5.00 euro per person will be made for this service (payment in cash, by EC card or with a current credit card).
-Late night check-in is free of charge for children under 12 years of age, and our Comfort Class and Premium Economy Class passengers.
+Late night check-in is free of charge for children under 12 years of age, and our Business Class and Premium Economy Class passengers.

 - Sports equipment can be checked in (please see the terms of registration)

 - Animals may not be checked in until the day of departure

 - Late night check-in is not available for special flights (flights not operated regularly with a flight schedule, e.g., a sightseeing flight over the Alps)